CadenFinley/CJsShell/README.md

 ![Lines of Code](https://img.shields.io/badge/lines%20of%20code-8986-green)

-DevToolsTerminal is a lightweight terminal emulator designed for UNIX systems with integrated OpenAI capabilities.
-It allows users to execute terminal commands, create and manage shortcuts and multi-command scripts, configure startup commands, and interact with OpenAI's GPT models for enhanced productivity, syntax assistance, and error resolution.
+DevToolsTerminal is a lightweight custom login shell designed for UNIX systems with integrated OpenAI capabilities.
+It can function as a complete login shell replacement or as a regular application.
+Beyond standard terminal functions, it allows users to execute terminal commands, create and manage shortcuts and multi-command scripts, configure startup commands, and interact with OpenAI's GPT models for enhanced productivity, syntax assistance, and error resolution.

+## Using as a Login Shell

+DevToolsTerminal can replace your system's default shell (bash, zsh, etc.) and function as a complete login environment.
+When used as a login shell, DevToolsTerminal:

+- Initializes your environment by processing standard profile files (like /etc/profile and ~/.profile)
+- Sets up proper PATH variables including Homebrew paths automatically
+- Handles proper job control for background processes
+- Manages signals and terminal settings appropriately
+- Provides all standard shell functionality plus AI-powered assistance

+This gives you a seamless experience where DevToolsTerminal launches automatically when you open your terminal or log in to your system.

 ## Installation